nathany/go-poodr/README.md

 * Skipped misapplying inheritance.
 * `bikes4.go` Implicit delegation and type embedding instead of subclasses.
 * `bikes5.go` Specializing the Spares method.

-There really is no way to do the template method pattern here.
+* `bikes6.go` Use a hook to push responsibilities into the embedded type.

+The template method pattern would require a reference to the embedded type, after it is created.
+Seems like a pattern that shouldn't be attempted in Go.

 ### 7. Sharing Role Behavior With Modules